AdaCore/spark2014/lrm/source/packages.rst

 the ``aspect_mark`` is "Initializes" and the ``aspect_definition`` must follow the grammar of ``initialization_list`` given below.

-.. todo:: (YM) The grammar is not consistent.
-It mentions ``export_list`` where
-          probably ``initialized_item_list`` should be used.

 .. centered:: **Syntax**

 ::

-  initialization_list   ::= null
+  initialization_list   ::= output_list
-                          | export_list
-  initialized_item_list ::= export
-                          | (export {, export})

 .. centered:: **Legality Rules**

 #.
+Every ``output`` of an ``initialization_list`` of an Initializes
+   aspect of a package specification is a state abstraction.
-An Initializes Aspect may only appear in the
+#.
+An Initializes aspect may only appear in the
    ``aspect_specification`` of a package specification.
 #.
-The Initializes Aspect must follow the
+The Initializes aspect must follow the
-   Abstract State Aspect if one is present.
+   Abstract State aspect if one is present.
 #.
 An ``aspect_specification`` shall not have an
-   Initializes Aspect if it has a Dependency Aspect.
+   Initializes Aspect if it has a Depends aspect.
 #.
-An Initializes Aspect of a package has extended visibility; it
+An Initializes aspect of a package has extended visibility; it
-   is able to refer to *variables* declared in the visible part of the package.
+   is able to refer to variables declared in the visible part of the package.
 #.
-An ``export`` may not appear more than once in an
-   Initializes Aspect.
+The object denoted by a given ``output`` in an Initializes aspect shall
+   not be denoted by any other ``output`` in that Initializes aspect.
 #.
-A *variable* appearing in an Initializes Aspect must be entire,
+A variable appearing in an Initializes aspect must be entire,
    it cannot be a subcomponent of a containing object.
 #.
 A ``state_name`` which is designated as ``Volatile`` must not
-   appear in an Initializes Aspect.
+   appear in an Initializes aspect.
+#.
+An Initializes aspect shall not allow ``function_result`` as an ``output``.

 .. centered:: **Static Semantics**

 #.
 An Initializes Aspect is a shorthand notation for a
-   Dependency Aspect of the form:
+   Depends aspect of the form:

    ::